 Particularly hazardous substances are identified with a letter in the REG column of your MyChem inventory.
-Explanations of identification letters and the criteria for classification are shown on the EH&S webpage.
+Explanations of identification letters and the criteria for classification are shown on the EH&S Web page for particularly hazardous substances.

 The number of chemicals flagged in MyChem as PHSs will grow as new chemicals are added to UW inventories and the knowledge about chemical hazards continues to evolve.
 We recommend you review SDSs and other sources of hazard information to determine if other chemicals in your work area fall within this criteria and require these additional safeguards.